Originally published: Jun 05, 2013

 Lean UX is three things.
 It’s easiest to understand as a process change for designers.
 But it’s more than that.
 It’s a mindset that lets us approach our work in new ways.
 It’s also a way of thinking about managing software.
 I’ll dig into each one of these concepts throughout the book.
 In the next chapter we’ll take a look at the principles that lay the foundation for Lean UX design.

 Jeff is the ringmaster of Lean UX, a methodology to reduce risk and minimize waste in product development.
-In fact, O‘Reilly published Jeff’s Lean UX book this year, and last year Neo Innovation Labs (co–led by The Lean Startup figurehead Eric Ries) acquired his UX consultancy, Proof.
-He’s now the managing director of Neo’s NYC office.
+In fact, O’Reilly published Jeff’s Lean UX book and he is now the managing director of Neo’s NYC office.
+Follow him on Twiter @jboogie.

 Josh Seiden Josh co-wrote the book on Lean UX.
 He’s a skilled master when it comes to data-driven design methodologies Check out his blog, More Than This, where he covers design and UX topics on a weekly basis.
 He’s also on Twitter at @jseiden.